Halfway Houses in Portland, ME

 Services provided:

-• Substance use education, individual counseling services and family counseling
+• Substance use education, individual counseling services and counseling for families

 • Sliding fee scale